 - Retention and Brand Loyalty

-Goal setting is essential because it maps the process for your content campaign.
-But when it comes to tracking the metrics needed for an accurate ROI, look no further than key performance indicators.
+Goal setting is essential to map the process for your content campaign.
+But for an accurate ROI, look no further than key performance indicators.

 Key performance metrics, or KPIs, are quantifiable measurements that gauge your performance against your goals.

 They go hand-in-hand with goal setting initiatives for content marketing campaigns by acting as checkpoints to help meet business goals.
-And, when it comes to publishing a blog, these are the KPIs your content marketing team should include in their research.
+When creating a piece of content to publish on a blog, remember the KPIs your content marketing team should include in their research.

-Page visits simply refers to the number of visitors that land on a specific website page.
+Page visits is the number of visitors that land on a specific website page.
 For blogging, this KPI helps you identify which posts are more successful than others.

-A solid method to breaking down page visits includes a thorough view of website sessions, which identifies the total number of visits to your website, including new and repeat visits.
+A solid method to review page visits includes a thorough view of website sessions, which identifies the total number of visits to your website, including new and repeat visits.